deis/workflow/src/quickstart/provider/azure-acs/boot.md

 $ echo $K8S_FQDN
 ```

-Download the Kubeconfig from the master to the local machine, make sure to use the right SSH identity and master FQDN:
+Download the Kubeconfig from the master to the local machine, make sure to use the same SSH credentials used to create the cluster:

 ```
 $ scp -i ~/.ssh/id_rsa k8sadmin@$K8S_FQDN:.kube/config ~/.kube/k8sanddeis.config